The Fujifilm X-T5 Long-Term Review | NEW Jack of All Trades

 Oh, and speaking of apps, can we please get a new Fujifilm mobile app?
 They've rehauled the latest version, but it still doesn't hold up.

 As I've said for years, the current one requires significant improvement.
-It doesn't deliver an experience worthy of their camera bodies; it's more like a punishment if you own multiple Fujifilm products.
+It doesn't deliver an experience worthy of their camera bodies; more like a punishment if you own multiple Fujifilm products.
 The user experience feels dated, like what apps used to feel like in the early days of the iPhone App Store.

 The Competition